A look at acts of public violence in NYC over past 40 years

 In 1993, a man opened fire on the Long Island Rail Road, killing six people and injuring 19 others.

-Passengers on the train charged at shooter Colin Ferguson and held him down as the train pulled into a station.
+Passengers charged at shooter Colin Ferguson and held him down as the train pulled into a station.

-In his 1995 trial, Ferguson refused an insanity plea and defended himself.
+Ferguson refused an insanity plea and represented himself at his 1995 trial.
 Under cross-examination, witnesses answered Ferguson’s questions by implicating him, telling Ferguson, “I saw you shoot me.”

 Ferguson was convicted on six murder charges and 19 attempted murder charges.
 He was acquitted of 25 counts of civil rights violations on charges that accused Ferguson, who was Black, of targeting the victims based on their race.
 The people killed and injured were of multiple races.